acmoles/portfolio/portfolio/projects/ecosia.md

 <figcaption>

 Ecosia maps posed a unique design challenge.
 As part of slicing the feature we decided to exclude the search box from the first release.
 Rather, we would enable users to make pseudo searches for common keywords such as hotels and shopping.
-These constraints called for creativity.
-It was satisfying to work on a completely new search vertical.
+These constraints called for creativity and it was satisfying to work on a completely new search vertical.

 </figcaption>
 </div>